The best project you will ever work on is yourself

 Alternatively, you can fill in an online self-referral form or refer on behalf of someone else by clicking here.

-*Please note, once a referral has been taken, there is a 8 week waiting list to access these services.
+*Please note, once a referral has been taken, there is a waiting list of up to 4 weeks to access these services.
 We are working hard to reduce this waiting time.

 What is a Peer Advocate?

 A Peer Advocate is a volunteer that has a keen interest in supporting those experiencing mental heath issues.
 Peer Advocates are called Peers because they have themselves have experienced mental health issues and therefore have an intimate understanding of the impact of this and what this feels like.
 A Peer Advocate is trained by Lamp to be able to provide independent advice and support for those experiencing mental health issues.
 A Peer Advocate performs an Informal role but can and often do refer their clients to Lamp Formal Advocates (legally appointed independent representatives).